Marcellis/mad-codelabs/docs/level4-example/level4-example.md

 }
 ```

-The code block to the left seems complicated to let’s break things down.
+The code block seems complicated to let’s break things down.

 We start by annotating the class with `@Database` which tells room that this class is a `RoomDatabase`.
 Here we also define the entities that we want to store in this database (we only want to store Reminder entities).